SteeltoeOSS/Samples/Discovery/src/AspDotNetCore/Fortune-Teller-Service/README.md

 5. Push the app using the appropriate manifest.
  (e.g. `cf push -f manifest.yml -p $PWD/publish` or `cf push -f manifest-windows.yml -p $PWD/publish`)

-Windows Note: If you are pushing to a windows stack, and you are using self-signed certificates you are likely to run into SSL certificate validation issues when pushing this app.
-You have two choices to fix this:
+Note: If you are using self-signed certificates it is possible that you might run into SSL certificate validation issues when pushing this app.
+The simplest way to fix this:

-1. If you have created your own ROOT CA and from it created a certificate that you have installed in HAProxy/Ext LB, then you can install the ROOT CA on the windows cells and you would be good to go.
-2. Disable certificate validation for the Spring Cloud Discovery Client.
+1. Disable certificate validation for the Spring Cloud Discovery Client.
 You can do this by editing `appsettings.json` and add `eureka:client:validate_certificates=false`.

 # What to expect - CloudFoundry
 After building and running the app, you should see something like the following in the logs.